 No one ever considers the importance of a home inventory until they need one.
 Cataloging all your possessions probably sounds about as exciting as watching paint dry.

 After all, it can be a time-consuming and sometimes overwhelming process if you have no organization in your home.
 But there are many reasons why it’s important to inventory your personal belongings.

 A home inventory is a list of all your personal possessions and what you estimate the financial value.
 It might sound like a lot, but a home inventory is typically simple.
 It doesn’t have to be complicated.

-You can start it in a notebook and keep your receipts in a folder.
-That way, you know the exact financial value of each item.
-However, if you don’t have receipts, you can just write the item’s approximate value in a column beside it.
+You can start it in a notebook and keep your receipts in a folder—that way, you know the exact financial value of each item.
+However, if you don’t have receipts, you can write the item’s approximate value in a column beside it.